sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    Regular reboot is supported transparently, as it just restarts the entire system and  goes through systemd, as long as `system container ...` commands are used instead of corresponding `docker ...` commands.

 # Multi-ASIC support:
+In multi-asic platform,
+  * Some features run in single instance like in other platforms. e.g. ACMS
+  * Some features run in multiple instances as one per ASIC. e.g. syncd
+  * Some features run in multiple instances as one per ASIC and one in host too. e.g. database

+All these features single or multiple, share the same image with only runtime differences.
+Multi-ASIC support would be a *best* effort approach.
+Any additional work required for multi-asic support would be outside the scope of this doc.

 ## Manifests
-For some features multiple instances are running as one per ASIC, and possibly one for host too.
-They all use same built image, but with some differences in runtime parameters as below
+For kube managed dockers, the runtime is defined in manifests.
+Following are the differences observed across multiple instances of same feature.
   * Name of the container
     e.g. "bgp, bgp0, bgp1, bgp2, bgp3, bgp4, bgp5"
+    This is well defined across ASICs, hence can be auto coined.

   * NAMESPACE_ID - the environment variable
     none for host instance and for each ASIC, it ranges from 0 to 5.
+This is well defined across ASICs.

   * Hostname
     The host instance carry the hostname.
 The ASIC instances carry an unique ID.
 All docker of running in that ASIC share that ID.
+    ***TODO/Questions:***
+      1) How is this identified per ASIC ?
+      2) Can this be pre-identified and be common across switches of the same platform ?

   * Mounts differ
     Path mounts differ per ASIC.
 For example, each ASIC instance maps its own redis instance.
+This is well defined across ASICs.

 In short, same image, but with different runtime parameters.
 This can be easily extended as multiple manifests as one manifest per ASIC.

 ### Summary:
 * There will be a ***manifest per instance*** in switch, which could be one per ASIC and/or one per host.
-* Manifest also controls, the URL of the image, hence theoretically, this could result in multiple ASICs running different versions.
+* Manifest also controls, the URL of the image, hence theoretically, this could result in multiple ASICs running different images for the same feature.
   * There need to be an external control to ensure that all manifests across ASICs for a switch carry same URL, if that is a requirement.
   * This is outside scope of this doc
 * Even when master is applied with manifests that all point to same URL, the point of switching one image to other, can be asynchronous across ASICs.
-  * The hostcfgd is a single instance aand it would need to circle through ASIC instances, when switching between kube to local and viceversa
+  * The hostcfgd is a single instance and it would need to circle through ASIC instances, when switching between kube to local and viceversa
   * Hopefully, this would be an acceptable delay between instances
   * If not, further investigation & customization would be required.
-  * Any tuning, would be an RFE and not in the scope of this doc.
+  * Any fine tuning, would be an RFE and not in the scope of this doc.

 ## FEATURE config:
 The configuration of FEATURE is in CONFIG-DB.
 This controls set_owner, fallback, enabled,... parameters per FEATURE.